- Phone: 425.352.5253

 As a peer consultant, I plan to help students feel comfortable and assured in their writing abilities.
 Writing is a powerful tool, and whether it’s something that you love, hate, or feel somewhere in between, I would be happy to help you find your assurance and present your ideas effectively.
 From argument to analysis, research to storytelling, my goal is to help you find your voice and present your writing in the best way possible.

-Major: Law, Economics, and Public Policy & Community Psychology
+Double Major: Law, Economics, and Public Policy; Community Psychology

 As soon as I was literate, I was in love with reading, with writing, with the stories that were within me and with the stories that were born from all those who surrounded me.
 Writing is, at its core, an attempt made by one existence to share it’s experience with another.
 Whether it be persuasive or theatrical or informative or funny, the written word is a universally binding agent that connects you and I together- even if the two of us have never met, even when we are worlds apart.